 All applicants who meet the minimum requirements are required to attend an interview and selection day.
 The day will include an appraisal of current digital literacy skills which will assess applicants' level of confidence with selected aspects of digital literacy and provide a baseline from which to develop capability in digital and technological literacy during the programme.

 As an apprentice, you should be employed at NHS Agenda for Change Band 2 or 3 as a healthcare support worker (or equivalent).
 At the point of entry onto the programme, you should be working within a health or care setting where you can be appropriately supervised by a Registered Nurse or other appropriate health or care professional.
 You will need to have agreed with your employer that you can attend one day of study release each week and attend placements external to usual place of work throughout the course.
 The apprenticeship tuition fees are funded through the apprenticeship levy payable via your employer.

-However, we are aware that some placement providers may still require their staff and students to be fully vaccinated for some clinical areas.
-It therefore remains our position to strongly recommend everyone eligible to be fully vaccinated for health and care courses.
+We are aware that some placement providers may require their staff and students to be fully vaccinated for some clinical areas.
+The University position is to strongly recommend everyone eligible to be fully vaccinated for health and care courses.